codefuse-ai/MFTCoder/README.md

 🔥🔥🔥 [2024/05/20] Our [MFTCoder Paper](https://arxiv.org/abs/2311.02303) has been accepted by KDD2024.

+🔥🔥🔥 [2024/05/20] [CodeFuse-StarCoder2-15B](https://huggingface.co/codefuse-ai/CodeFuse-StarCoder2-15B) has been released, achieving a pass@1 (greedy decoding) score of 73.2% on HumanEval.

 🔥🔥 [2024/01/30] The model [CodeFuse-DeepSeek-33B](https://huggingface.co/codefuse-ai/CodeFuse-DeepSeek-33B) fine-tuned with MFTCoder ranks first in HuggingFace [Big Code Models LeaderBoard](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard)

 🔥🔥 [2024/01/17] We released MFTCoder v0.3.0, mainly for MFTCoder-accelerate.
 It now supports new models like Mixtral(MoE), DeepSeek-coder, chatglm3.
 It supports FSDP as an option.
 It also supports Self-paced Loss as a solution for convergence balance in Multitask Fine-tuning.